Messaging Tech

 Smart replies and AI-assisted composition are the most widely deployed forms of AI in messaging apps today.
 These features analyze incoming message context and surface one-tap reply suggestions or full draft completions in real time.

-Google pioneered this at scale with Smart Reply in Gmail and later Google Messages, using on-device machine learning to generate suggestions without sending message content to external servers.
-Apple followed with its own predictive text engine in iMessage, enhanced significantly in iOS 18 with Apple Intelligence — which can summarize notification stacks and suggest full reply drafts.
-According to Google’s official Messages blog, smart features in Google Messages now reach over 1 billion active users.
+Google pioneered this at scale with Smart Reply in Gmail and later in Google Messages, using on-device machine learning to generate suggestions without sending message content to external servers.
+Apple followed with its own predictive text engine in iMessage, enhanced significantly in iOS 18 with Apple Intelligence, which can summarize notification stacks and suggest full reply drafts.
+According to Google’s official Messages blog, smart features in the app now reach over 1 billion active users.

 Generative AI Writing Assistants